 You have two ways available to enable profiling recommendations when protecting your application:

-Annotations: Profiling recommendations are automatically added to the protection in this mode.
+Automatic: Profiling recommendations are automatically added to the protection in this mode.
 Best used to quickly assess the performance improvements introduced by profiling.
 Also, if running profiling before (every) application protection is not a problem for you, this is the way to go;

-Automatic: Profiling recommendations are consumed through code annotations only.
+Annotations: Profiling recommendations are consumed through code annotations only.
 The code annotations are created by the profiling and can be persisted into your source code.
 Best used if you only want to run profiling once;

 Off: Disables profiling recommendations.
 When performance is not an issue for your protected application, this is the way to go;